michaelhyatt/elastic-apm-mule3-agent/README.md

 elastic.apm.mule.capture_output_properties_regex=(.*)
 ```

+## Support for distributed tracing
+The agent supports distributed tracing by propagating the trace context in property `elastic-apm-tracecontext`.
+Protocols, such as HTTP, that can convert outbound properties into relevant protocol meta-data, i.e. HTTP headers, don't need to take any special precautions.
+Other protocols that ignore outbound properties, will need to explicitly map the above property into appropriate protocol related header or property.

 ## Things to know and consider
 * Requires Maven 3.x to build jar file.
 * Works with both, Mule 3.x CE and EE.
 Built with Mule CE 3.9.0.